mmabey/Adafruit_Soundboard/README.rst

     sound = Soundboard('XB')

-I *highly* recommend you also attach the ``RST`` pin on the soundboard to one of the other GPIO pins on the MCU (pin ``X11`` in the example).
-Also, my alternative method of getting the list of files from the board is more stable (in my own testing) than the method built-in to the soundboard.
+I *highly* recommend you also attach the ``RST`` pin on the sound board to one of the other GPIO pins on the MCU (pin ``X11`` in the example).
+Also, my alternative method of getting the list of files from the board is more stable (in my own testing) than the method built-in to the sound board.
 Also, I like getting the debug output and I turn the volume down to 50% while I'm coding.
 Doing all this looks like the following:

 ::